hkalina/hkalina.github.io/_posts/2016-10-09-ldapkeystore.md

 ## Storing certificates in LDAP

-If you have not SSL certificates in LDAP directory yet, you will following steps to get them in.
+If you have not SSL certificates in LDAP directory yet, you will need following steps to get them in.
-Certificates, certificates chains and potentially encrypted keys have to be converted into form specified above and encoded into Base64 to they can be passed into LDIF file, which can be imported into LDAP directory.
+Certificates, certificates chains and potentially encrypted keys have to be converted into form specified above and encoded into Base64, to be passed into LDIF file which can be imported into LDAP directory.

 Lets suppose we have PEM certificate of user and we want to obtain LDIF to import it into LDAP entry.
 We need to convert it into DER format using `openssl` first and format it into LDIF Base64 attribute using `ldif` utility: